Skip to content

 Practical Application: Building a Food-First Strategy

-Turning the principle into real-world action at the pro level involves five steps.
+Turning the principle into real-world action at the professional level involves five steps.

 Step 1: Build the base with food

-First, daily nutrition should rest on whole foods.
+Daily nutrition should rest on whole foods.
 Specifically, this means enough energy, protein spread across the day, carbohydrate matched to training load, healthy fats, and a wide range of fruits, vegetables, and whole grains.
-Moreover, no supplement makes up for a poor base.
+No supplement makes up for a poor base.

 Step 2: Find real gaps with data

-Second, before adding any supplement, the question should be simple.
+Before adding any supplement, the question should be simple.
 What does the evidence say this athlete really needs?
-Specifically, this means blood work, diet review, training load review, and a clear picture of the competition demands.
-Therefore, supplement choices should follow data, not marketing.
+In practice, this means blood work, diet review, training load review, and a clear picture of the competition demands.
+As a result, supplement choices should follow data, not marketing.

 Step 3: Use evidence-based supplements where they add value

-Third, for a small group of well-researched products — creatine, beta-alanine, caffeine, nitrate, and specific clinical-use supplements — use is fair when the athlete, sport, and setting call for it.
-Moreover, protocols should follow evidence-based doses, not marketing claims.
+For a small group of well-researched products — creatine, beta-alanine, caffeine, nitrate, and specific clinical-use supplements — use is fair when the athlete, sport, and setting call for it.
+Therefore, plans should follow evidence-based doses, not marketing claims.

 Step 4: Manage contamination risk

-Fourth, any athlete under anti-doping control should only use supplements that are third-party tested for banned substances.
+Any athlete under anti-doping control should only use supplements that are third-party tested for banned substances.
 For example, Informed Sport and NSF Certified for Sport check products against WADA-prohibited substances.
-In addition, athletes should keep batch numbers and records in case of positive tests.
+Moreover, athletes should keep batch numbers and records in case of positive tests.

 Step 5: Review and adjust

-Finally, supplement needs change.
+Supplement needs change.
 Specifically, training blocks, competition phases, travel, environmental settings, and blood work results all shift what the athlete needs.
-Therefore, protocols should be checked often and adjusted based on data and demands.
+Therefore, plans should be checked often and adjusted based on data and demands.

 Key Takeaway

 ✔ A food-first plan is simple.
-Specifically, it starts with a strong nutrition base, finds real gaps through data, uses evidence-based supplements where they add value, manages contamination risk, and adjusts as demands change.
+It starts with a strong nutrition base, finds real gaps through data, uses evidence-based supplements where they add value, manages contamination risk, and adjusts as demands change.

 Conclusion

-Moreover, most supplements sold to pro athletes do not give measurable performance benefits.
-In addition, many carry contamination risks that can end a career.
+Moreover, most supplements sold to professional athletes do not give measurable performance benefits.
+Specifically, many carry contamination risks that can end a career.
 However, a small number of evidence-based supplements do support performance, and specific clinical or environmental settings justify their use.

-Therefore, this article sets the principle.
-Moreover, future articles in this series will cover specific supplements with strong evidence, protocols for their use, contamination risk, and sport-specific supplement plans.
+This article sets the principle.
+Furthermore, future articles in this series will cover specific supplements with strong evidence, plans for their use, contamination risk, and sport-specific supplement plans.

 At the elite level, food comes first.
 But not always alone.